belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 Abundance and Valya, having wandered to the library by this point, step forward and introduce themselves.

 "They don't look very... heroic," says Leander.
-Perhaps you should let the city guard handle this themselves?
+"Perhaps you should let the city guard handle this themselves?
 This lot are liable to get themselves killed."

 "If I recall, we wiped the floor with *you*," retorts Aurelia.